buchjani/eatArchive/README.md

 This is a schematic representation of the workflow, consisting of three major steps:

-1. R function `write_metadata()` for generating an excel file documenting the contents of a directory
+1. R function `write_directory_report()` for generating an excel file documenting the contents of a directory
 2.  selecting files for archive, by specifying their archival subdirectory in the excel file
-3. R function `create_archive()` for reading the excel file, copying and converting files from the original directory to the archival directory
+3. R function `create_archive_from report()` for reading the excel file, copying and converting files from the original directory to the archival directory

 <img src="./man/figures/README-workflow.png" id="id" class="class"
 width="900" />

-Please note: `create_archive()` is currently under construction but will be available soon.